hfaulk/sandwich_shop/README.md

 5. Use the round + / - buttons to increase / decrease the quantity.
 Buttons are disabled when you reach 0 or the configured `maxQuantity`.
 6. The order summary in the top area shows: `<quantity> <type> sandwich(es) on <bread> bread:` and then a line of sandwich emoji representing quantity and an optional note.

+Additionally, the UI now shows the calculated total price for the current order (displayed as "Total: £X.XX").
+Default prices used by the built-in `PricingRepository` are:

+- six-inch: £7.00
+- footlong: £11.00

+If you want to change the prices for testing or different markets, the `PricingRepository` can be constructed with custom prices.

 Important user flows

 - Notes are typed into the text field before pressing Add/Remove.
 The UI updates live and the note is displayed in the order summary.